PublicMakings/6040cnc/readme.md

 barb is reinforced with hose clamps.

 One remaining issue: my pump does not always turn on when I hit the switch.
-I think the problem is on the pump side, so I may need to replace the switch.
+I don't think the problem is on the pump side, so I may need to replace the switch.

 #### Lubrication (WIP)